Jim Gabarra: Coaching

 In his first year in those roles with the Spirit, the team hosted a home playoff match, won a playoff game, and advanced to the NWSL Championship for the first times in club history.
-The Spirit drew the Western New York Flash in regulation and extra periods before losing 4-3 in penalty kicks.
+The Spirit drew the Western New York Flash in regulation and extra periods before losing 4–3 in penalty kicks.

+Personal life

+Gabarra is husband of the former women's soccer player Carin Jennings-Gabarra, and the father of the soccer player Tyler Gabarra.
+Gabarra is of Polish descent with roots in Wisła.